Davidi919/CSC150-DI-Final/README.md

 ## 🌟 Acknowledgments

-- Simplified orbital mechanics based on the principles of Keplerian motion.
+- Simplified orbital mechanics inspired by Keplerian motion.
-- Inspired by the basics of space mission planning.
+- Fundamentals of space mission planning and the ideal rocket equation.

 ---